3 Quick and Easy Vision-Enhancing Relaxation Techniques

 Here are three vision-enhancing relaxation techniques you get you started on your journey:

-This one is pretty easy, but you need to be sitting down or not moving for this one.
-While some exercises can be performed while stuck in traffic, this one requires your eyes to be closed.
-Do not do perform this exercise if you are operating a vehicle!
+This one is pretty easy, but you need to be sitting down or not moving.
+While some eye exercises can be performed while stuck in traffic, this one requires your eyes to be closed.
+Do not perform this exercise if you are operating a vehicle!

 Then, gently let your eyelids fall to about halfway down.
 You will most likely notice that your eyelashes are trembling.
 This is normal.
 This is like holding a squat position and feeling your thighs tremble.
 It is not a position that you are used to and may even feel unnatural.